-An air line port must be drilled and tapped through the differential housing to mount the bulkhead fitting into.
+In order to route the seal housing tube correctly, a hole needs to be drilled through the housing at the base of the bearing cap, and an air line port must be drilled and tapped through the differential housing to mount the bulkhead fitting into.

-Mark a spot on the left hand side (opposite the ring gear) toward the top of the differential housing that is in an area well clear of the differential, the ring gear, and any other obstructions that could snag the seal housing tube.
-(Fig.6.)
+Mark a spot on the left hand side (same as the ring gear), at the base of the bearing cap.
+(Fig. 6.)